madanmx/GameSFX/README.md

 1ps_crystfel.hkl
 1ps_start.hkl
-command-prompt$cd ..                               #change directory to the light command-prompt$./light.py 1ps                      #Execute this command to prepare Fo_1ps.mtz ignore/view the other files.
+command-prompt$cd ..                               #change directory to the light command-prompt$./light.py 1ps                      #Execute this command to prepare 1ps.mtz ignore/view the other files.
 After this go bact to the previous directory with the path /path/GameSFX

 #### 5.DED map plotting

 DED_map.py is a python program to generate difference electron density from light and dark datasets.
-Copy Fo_dark.mtz, Fo_1ps.mtz, dark.pdb and refine.mtz files into DED_map directory.
+Copy dark.mtz, 1ps.mtz, dark.pdb and dark_phases.mtz files into DED_map directory.
 command-prompt$cd DED_map
 command-prompt$DED_map.py 1ps     #Enter all the values required by this code to generate a 1ps directory.
 The 1ps.map (DED map) and other relevant files will be found in this directory.
 Open the coot, load the dark.pdb and 1ps.map to see the difference electron density features.